 Don’t forget to step out on the viewing terrace for lovely panoramic views.
 The museum is open from 10:00 am to 6:00 pm.
 The ticket price is 7 euros.

-Gubbio also has an abundance of churches you can check out — Gubbio Cathedral, the Basilica of St. Francis, and the Church of St. John the Baptist.
+While in Gubbio, don’t miss the chance to explore the town’s impressive collection of churches, including Gubbio Cathedral, the Basilica of St. Francis, and the Church of St. John the Baptist.

 To get the full scoop on Gubbio’s must see sites, you may want to book a guided walking tour.